shakee93/vue-toasted/README.md

 vue-toasted has methods which makes it much easier to use

 ### methods
+all the below methods return the `html element` of the toast. you may tweak with it as well..
 ```javascript
 Vue.toasted.success( {string | html } message, {object} options)